mauriciofigueroa/praatSublimeSyntax/README.md

 ## Disclaimer

-Although this Praat syntax highlighter already works relatively well in Sublime Text, the highlighter is currently under development.
+Although this Praat syntax highlighter already works relatively well in [Sublime Text][], the highlighter is currently under development.
 Some aspects still need to be defined, refined and/or fixed.

 So far, it aims to work with the latest Praat syntax.
 Compatibility with